 Comfort

 This goes without saying, but the first thing you need to consider when looking for an EDC travel backpack is comfort.
-Without any paddling and breathable straps, your bag will quickly become a nightmare to travel with.
+Without any padding and breathable straps, your bag will quickly become a nightmare to travel with.

 Durability